cucumber/cucumber-jvm/java/README.md

 ### Empty Cells

-Data tables in Gherkin cannot represent null or the empty string unambiguously.
+Data tables in Gherkin cannot represent null or an empty string unambiguously.
 Cucumber will interpret empty cells as `null`.

 The empty string can be represented using a replacement.
 For example `[empty]`.
 The replacement can be configured by setting the `replaceWithEmptyString`